 While a lower oven will not give quite as dramatic of domed top, a longer, gentler bake time solidifies the muffins shape so they do not shrink once you pull them from the oven.
 It also adds additional cook time, which helps the GF flour fully emulsify with the liquids, yielding a soft, fluffy crumb.

-If you would like something besides gluten-free chocolate chip zucchini muffins, try one of the suggestions below.
+If you would like something besides chocolate chip zucchini muffins, try one of the suggestions below.
 Stir these in after the dry ingredients have been added.
+Drop me a line in the comments below if you have any additional ideas!

 - 1/2 cup chopped pecans or nuts